Josh Pederson: San Francisco 49ers

-Pederson went unselected in the 2021 NFL Draft and was subsequently signed as an undrafted free agent by the San Francisco 49ers.
+Pederson went unselected in the 2021 NFL draft and was subsequently signed as an undrafted free agent by the San Francisco 49ers.
 On August 4, 2021, Pederson was waived by the 49ers.

 New Orleans Saints

 On August 6, 2021, Pederson signed with the New Orleans Saints.
 He was waived on August 21.

 Kansas City Chiefs

 On February 11, 2022, Pederson signed a reserve/future contract with the Kansas City Chiefs.
 He was waived on May 5, 2022.

 Houston Gamblers

-Pederson signed with the Houston Gamblers of the United States Football League on May 20, 2022, and was subsequently transferred to the team's inactive roster.
+Pederson signed with the Houston Gamblers of the United States Football League (USFL) on May 20, 2022, and was subsequently transferred to the team's inactive roster.

+The following season, he made his USFL debut in the season opener, where he caught two passes for 23 yards in the 29–13 loss to the Michigan Panthers.
+He finished the season having appeared in all 10 games, while placing second on the team with 24 receptions for 325 yards.
+His contract with the Gamblers was terminated on July 6, 2023, to sign with an NFL team.

+Jacksonville Jaguars

+On July 7, 2023, after being released by the Gamblers, Pederson signed with the Jacksonville Jaguars, joining his father who was their head coach at the time.
+He was waived August 29.
+Pederson was then re-signed to the Jaguars practice squad the following day.
+He was elevated to the active roster and made his NFL debut against the Cincinnati Bengals in Week 13, making Pederson the first person to play for a father as head coach in the NFL since 1978.

+Pederson signed a reserve/futures contract with the Jaguars on January 9, 2024.
+He was waived/injured on August 3.

+Houston Roughnecks

+On February 17, 2025, Pederson signed with the Houston Roughnecks of the United Football League (UFL).

+Career statistics

 Personal life

-Pederson is the son of Jacksonville Jaguars coach Doug Pederson.
-After Doug was fired by the Eagles after the 2020 season, Josh said that he felt "no hard feelings" towards them and would welcome joining the Eagles.
+Pederson is the son of former Jacksonville Jaguars coach Doug Pederson.